Redesigning New York's Medicaid Program

 More than 200 initiatives were created as a result of MRT.
 These initiatives will implement programmatic changes to the way health care is provided, reimbursed and managed to ensure that we are providing quality care in the most efficient manner.

 - Governor Cuomo Issues Executive Order Creating Medicaid Redesign Team

 New York State Medicaid State Plan

-New York State received the below award letter from CMS on March 15, 2013 to participate in the federal Balancing Incentive Program authorized under the Affordable Care Act.
-This program provides states additional federal funding to implement structural changes that are believed to best facilitate rebalancing the percentage of individuals in need of long term supports and services in home and community based settings as opposed to institutional settings.
-New York's revised application, submitted to CMS on February 26, 2013, is also available below.
+Authorized under the Affordable Care Act, the NYS Balance Incentive Program (BIP) provides states additional federal funding to implement structural changes that are believed to best facilitate rebalancing the percentage of individuals in need of long term supports and services in home and community based settings as opposed to institutional settings.

 - Medicaid Redesign and Quality Measures (PDF, 382KB, 10pgs.)

 The Medicaid Redesign Team seeks to embrace triple aims outlined by the Center for Medicaid Services (CMS) as follows: 1) improving care, 2) improving health and 3) reducing costs.
 In order to evaluate the fulfillment of these aims, the Medicaid quality of care and population health indicators are measured.

 - Care Management For All Transition Summary & Timeline